sec-js/frvt/age-estimation/README.md

 5) Upon successful validation, an archive will be generated named libfrvt_ae_\<company\>_\<three-digit submission sequence\>.v\<validation_package_version\>.tar.gz

    This archive must be properly encrypted and signed before transmission to NIST.
-This must be done according to these instructions - https://www.nist.gov/system/files/nist_encryption.pdf using the LATEST FRTE/FATE Ongoing public key linked from - https://www.nist.gov/itl/iad/image-group/products-and-services/encrypting-softwaredata-transmission-nist.
+This must be done according to these instructions - https://www.nist.gov/system/files/nist_encryption.pdf using the LATEST FRVT Ongoing public key linked from - https://www.nist.gov/itl/iad/image-group/products-and-services/encrypting-softwaredata-transmission-nist.

    For example: